-Turning to the notice procedure, the parties have selected Phoenix Settlement Administrator as the settlement administrator.
-The administrator will mail the notice packet within 15 business days of preliminary approval, after updating class members addresses using the National Change of Address database.
-The administrator will skip-trace and re-mail all returned, undelivered mail within 5 days.
-Class members who receive a re-mailed notice will have at least 15 days from re-mailing to respond.
+Turning to the notice procedure, the parties have selected Phoenix Settlement Administrators as the settlement administrator.
+The administrator will mail the notice packet within 40 days of preliminary approval, after updating class members' addresses using the National Change of Address Database.
+Any returned notices will be promptly re-mailed to any forwarding address provided, or any more current address located through a skip trace.
+Class members who receive a re-mailed notice shall have an additional 15 days to respond.

-These notice procedures are appropriate and are approved.
+These notice procedures are appropriate and will be approved.